-Kirsty McCabe is a meteorologist and TV presenter, who has presented weather forecasts across the entire range of BBC television and radio channels, including Breakfast, BBC One, BBC News and World News, Radio 4 and Radio 5Live.
-She has also presented on GMTV and Daybreak and is currently weather presenter for BBC Scotland.
+Mum of two Kirsty McCabe is a meteorologist and TV presenter, who has presented weather forecasts across the entire range of BBC television and radio channels, including Breakfast, BBC One, BBC News and World News, Radio 4 and Radio 5Live.
+She has also presented on GMTV and Daybreak and was weather presenter for BBC Scotland before going on maternity leave.
+Despite planning a good few months off work she's already popping up now and again on Channel 5 weather.
 She lives in South London with her husband and their sons, Ethan (age 2) and newborn Logan.

 Partying while I can...